wesleytian/blog/content/2019/gpa.md

 <img src="/gpa/hell.png" alt=""
     title="Talk about being bad." style="width:85%;height:85%;border-radius:5px 25px" class="center"/>
+<center>The lowest possible Elo was around 500.
+The highest was 2500. </center>

 I began to spend more and more time on improving my game mechanics.

 I had many serious fights with my parents during this time due to my falling grades.
-I skipped many classes and slept through my exams.
+I skipped classes and slept through exams.

-My parents, counselors, and teachers became heavily involved with me and tried all sorts of measures to control my computer usage.
+My parents, counselors, and teachers became concerned for me and tried all sorts of measures to control my computer usage.
 I was so addicted to getting better at the game that I threatened my parents that I would kill myself if they continued to try to restrict my life.
 By the start of my junior year, my parents gave up on me and gave me complete freedom.

-Many people may be shocked that my parents would do that.
-I don't know why they did, but after recently talking to my mom about this, she told me that it was because she believed in me and that if I did learn a lesson from all of this, it would come from within.
-She was right and I am extremely appreciative of her courage to believe in me.
+Some people are shocked that my parents would do that.
+My mom told me recently that it was because she believed in me and that if I did learn a lesson from all of this, it would have to come from within.
+She was right and I am grateful to her beyond words.

 After two years, I reached my goal and ended up in the top 2% of players in the world.
 I finally became better than all my peers at League of Legends.
 But, my GPA suffered as a result.
 It wasn't easy.
 I stayed up till 4 AM on weekdays even when I had swim practice at 6 AM.
-I practiced my game mechanics for up to 10 continuous hours on the weekends and spent an estimated total of more than 1500 hours on the game.
+I practiced my game mechanics for 10 continuous hours on the weekends and spent an estimated total of more than 1500 hours on the game.

 The reason why my GPA was so bad in high school is simple.
 I spent all my time trying to become better than my peers at League of Legends.
 (And I finally did it.)